Insurgency in Jammu and Kashmir: India

-Over time the Indian government has increasingly relied on military presence to control the insurgency.
+The Indian government has increasingly relied on military presence to control the insurgency.
 The military has allegedly committed human rights violations.
 The government would often dissolve assemblies, arrest elected politicians and impose president's rule.
 The government also rigged elections in 1987.
 In recent times there have been signs that the government is taking local elections more seriously.
 The government has also funneled development aid to Kashmir and Kashmir has now become the biggest per capita receiver of Federal aid.

 Pakistan

 The Pakistani central government originally supported, trained and armed the insurgency in Kashmir, sometimes known as "ultras" (extremists), however after groups linked to the Kashmiri insurgency twice attempted to assassinate president Pervez Musharraf, Musharraf decided to end support for such groups.
 His successor, Asif Ali Zardari has continued the policy, calling insurgents in Kashmir "terrorists".

 But the Pakistani Inter-Services Intelligence hasn't followed the lead of the government and has continued its support for insurgent groups in Kashmir In 2008, 541 people died due to insurgency, The Economist called it the lowest in two decades.
 The report cited a reduction in the support for militants by Pakistan and war fatigue among the Kashmiris as the reasons for the reduction in casualty figures.